merkle-open/SitecoreBlog/docs/_posts/2022-02-01-sitecore-identity-server-in-a-nutshell.md

 }
 ```

+**5. Write the code for the plugin**

-5. Bring down the code for your plugin to connect to Active Directory using OpenIdConnect
+Bring down the code for your plugin to connect to Active Directory using OpenIdConnect.
+Therefore we have to crate the following classes:

 **Models**